odileandres/Adata_scientists_project2/index.md

   </table>
 </p>
 <p align="justify">
 Then, we made heat-maps to visualise the occupations according to the age for women and men.
 On these graphs, the brighter it is, the more speakers there are.
-Therefore, as we can see for women's graphs, there is a lighter area for younger artistic women and for older political women.
-For men's graphs, we can see a clear part on younger sportive men and on older political men.
+Therefore, as we can see on women's graphs, there is a lighter area for younger artistic women and for older political women.
+On men's graphs, we can see a light area on younger sportive men and on older political men.
 These findings confirm the results that we got previously, i.e. the top 3 occupations for men and women and the age distributions.
 As a conclusion, we can say that :
 <ul>
 	<li> Younger women are more quoted that older women </li>
-	<li> Artistic and Politic women are more represented  than others women </li>
+	<li> Women in arts and politics are more represented than women in other occupation fields. </li>
-	<li> Older men are more represented most of them are politicians.</li>
+	<li> Older men are more represented, most of them are politicians.</li>
 </ul>
 Therefore, women and men are not equally represented by age and by occupations.
 </p>